gbabichev/Jotable/README.md

 ## 📝 Changelog

+### 1.2.0
+- Added
+ - Password Generator Tool.
+ - Last open note is now remembered, and re-open on app launch.
+ - Multi note delete.
+ - Inserted images are now resizeable.
+ - Added context menu for main app icon on iOS & macOS to quickly make a new note.
+ - macOS: Keyboard shortcuts for Bolt, Italics.

+ - Fixed
+  - Edge cases with text box insertion.
+  - Preview will more effectively show the first text, not just the first line.
+  - Authentication loop when jumping between private categories.

 ### 1.1.1
 - Bugfixes with the Paste as Plaintext feature.
 - Bugfixes with inserting Checkbox / Dash / Bullet / Numbers into lines with emojis & other characters.